upwork/phystrix/README.md

 ### Understanding Phystrix

-Not only Phystrix was heavily inspired by the amazing [Hystrix library](https://github.com/Netflix/Hystrix) for Java by Netflix, it also attempts to follow the of the best practices set by the library.
+Not only Phystrix was heavily inspired by the amazing [Hystrix library](https://github.com/Netflix/Hystrix) for Java by Netflix, it also attempts to follow the best practices set by the library.
 You will notice that configuration parameters are the same as well as much of how it works internally.

 Even though there is not much available at the moment in terms of documentation for Phystrix, you can also use [Hystrix wiki](https://github.com/Netflix/Hystrix/wiki) as an additional source of information, to understand how something works etc.